Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 • If you are planning a carriage tour go ahead a get a privet two seater.
 They are significantly better than the larger tours with ten or twelve people and you can interact with your driver.
 It is a lottery system to determine which route your horse will travel down and all of the carriages leave from the same place.

 • For an art tour, start with the Charleston Gallery Association website for a list of what shows are where and if you are adventurous, there are also guided art tours.
 We like “Bricks and Brushes” Art Tours with our previous gallery director Carri Schwab, who grew up in Charleston.
-We also love "Walk and Talk" Charleston with local artist West Frasher.
+We also love "Walk and Talk" Charleston with local artist West Fraser.
 After that we’d recommend picking up the phone and just calling (or emailing) us and asking what is a current must see in town.
 You will quickly discover that the reputation of hospitality is not over exaggerated in Charleston.
 Highlighting the charm of carriage tours through historic Charleston and walking tours that explore the city’s alleys and cobblestone streets

 Specialty Tours: Ghosts, Gullah Culture, and More